alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/14 A testing strategy for decoupled applications.md

 ### 14.4 Driving tests for incoming port adapters

 For hexagonal architecture we test separate core code and adapters code.
-For adapters, we can use integration test/adapters test.
+For adapters, we can use integration test / adapters test.
 Core code allows itself to be tested with unit tests or use case tests.

 So when testing incoming port adapters we should use test doubles for application interface.